-- Continue to increase production plant throughput from the Bong Mieu underground project to replace Phuoc Son feed, and reduce plant operating costs. - Focus mine exploration on Ho Gan extensions and Nui Kem shoots. - Plan for ongoing positive cash flows and long term profitability after the discontinuance of treatment of Dak Sa ore at Bong Mieu following the completion of the Phuoc Son plant in the second quarter of 2011. - Focus Bong Mieu Gold Mining Company on internal debt reduction.
+- Continue to increase production plant throughput from the Bong Mieu projects to replace • Phuoc Son feed, and reduce plant operating costs. - Focus mine exploration on Ho Gan extensions and Nui Kem shoots. . - Plan for ongoing positive cash flows and long term profitability after the discontinuance of treatment of Dak Sa ore at Bong Mieu. - Focus BM on internal debt reduction. - Explore Bong Mieu East by drilling of 4.500 meters at Ho Rav-ThacTrang.
+This is scheduled in the second half of 2011 with the goal of upgrading inferred resources to indicated or better status.